kheller18/crypto-machine-learning/README.md

 ## Description

-  This project delves into machine learning with crytpo.
+  This project delves into machine learning with crypto.
 The project has multiple components where models are setup and are fit.
-First, elbow curves for the original and PCA models are calculated.
+In essance, we apply the unsupervised learning technique of K-Means clustering to group cryptocurrencies by their performance in an effort to create profitable portfolio recommendations.
+You are able to see the different elbow plots, which are used to then find the k value for the KMeans scatter plots for original and PCA models respectively.

   Original:
   ![elbow](/Images/elbow_plot.png)